Falcon Crest: Tp de Oro

+International broadcast

+In the UK, in contrast to Dallas, Dynasty, Knots Landing and The Colbys all being broadcast on the BBC, Falcon Crest was mostly shown on ITV.
+Season 1 of Falcon Crest was networked on ITV, and was shown at the same time on Thursday nights across the whole of the UK.
+From Season 2 onwards, Falcon Crest was no longer networked nationally on ITV, so was shown across the different ITV regional channels on different days and times, sometimes months apart in different regions.
+The Thames Television London ITV area moved to afternoon broadcasts midway through Season 3, while the other ITV regions carried on broadcasting at night for Seasons 2–5.
+Seasons 6–8 were broadcast in the afternoons on the different ITV regional channels, although Thames, being behind the other regions with the schedules at the time, didn't broadcast Season 8 due to ITV losing the rights to broadcast Falcon Crest in August 1989.
+Season 9 was the only season that was not shown on ITV in the UK, instead being broadcast on satellite channel Sky One.

 Home media

 The rights to the series are held by Warner Bros., successor-in-interest to the original production company Lorimar.
 The first season was released on DVD in various European countries in April and May 2009, and the second season was released from October 2009 onwards, again in various European countries.

 Warner Bros. has released the first three seasons on DVD in region 1.
 Season one was released on April 20, 2010, season two on September 24, 2010, and season three on May 28, 2013.
 Seasons two and three were released by the Warner Archive Collection as Manufacture-on-Demand (MOD) releases.
 Season four became available digitally on iTunes in 2016.

 Adaptations

 Planned revival

 Following the relaunch of Dallas in 2012, it was reported that stars of Falcon Crest had been approached about appearing in a revival of their show.
 It was proposed that the series would focus on Cole Gioberti (William Moses) and Richard Channing (David Selby).
 However, plans for a new series never came to fruition.